 The Golden Plains Wind Farm Management (GPWFM) Community Benefit Fund has been established to provide financial sponsorship support for a range of community-based initiatives, projects and events that benefit local communities.
 The objective of the Fund is provide financial support to not-for-profit community groups and organisations that are working to make a positive and lasting contribution to regional communities within and around the Golden Plains Wind Farm.
 GPWFM has a genuine interest in supporting the communities in which it operates.

 During the planning and construction stages of the Golden Plains Wind Farm, the Community Benefit Fund will, twice a year, provide $10,000 for a range of community purposes and needs, including health and social welfare, safety, environmental, educational, youth projects, sport and recreation, culture, the arts and economic development.
 Twice a year, the fund is overseen by a Community Reference Group (CRG) – a group of volunteers that live in and around the wind farm site.
 The primary role of the CRG is to enhance communication between WestWind Energy and the community; enhance WestWind’s understanding of community issues; encourage community partnerships; and, ensure the local community benefits as a result of the Wind Farm Project.
 The CRG will assess all applications to help determine how best to allocate funds and in-kind contributions to maximise benefits for communities within 10 kilometres of the wind farm.

-Applications for the Second Round of the 2020 community funding are open from 1 September to 30 October with a total pool of $10,000 available.
+Applications for the first round of the 2021 community funding are open from 15 February to 31 March with a total pool of $10,000 available.

 The Community Fund Guidelines and Application Form are here: Golden Plains Wind Farm- Community Benefit Fund Guidelines